GeneZharov/introversion/README.md

     Introversion knows at what depth in the stack trace the user function call should be located.
-But on some platforms Introversion module can be wrapped with something.
+But on some platforms Introversion module can be wrapped in something.
 For instance React Native increases stack trace depth by 1.
-    Therefore Introversion may mistake with the location of the user function call.
+    Therefore, Introversion may mistake with the location of the user function call.
 This option helps to correct this mistake.

     ```js